Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: EXPERIMENT RESULTS

-\yi{After the local-level verification, we show the reliability assessment of different DRL policies to validate the effectiveness of the proposed framework in this subsection.
-For a given DRL policy and a set of initial spaces, we can estimate the reliability of the system based on equation \eqref{pdfeq} and reachability verification tools.
-In this paper, we collected the data from the real world water tank environment and trained a DRL model to finish the mission task.
-After we sampled 500 initial states in the real-world environment, we calculate the reachable set by the proposed method and estimate the reliability of the UUV system between our interval-based method and traditional point-based methods, where we use the same OP on the global-level assessment.
-The comparison results are summarised in Fig. \ref{comparePOLAR2}:}
+After local verification, we assessed the reliability of the DRL policy to validate our framework's efficacy.
+For a given DRL policy and initial spaces, we estimated system reliability using equation \eqref{pdfeq}.
+We collected data from a real-world water tank environment and tested it across 500 different initial states.
+Subsequently, we calculated the reachable set and compared the reliability of the UUV system using our method and the traditional Monte-Carlo method, with the results presented in Fig.~\ref{comparePOLAR2}.

-\yi{As can be seen from the Fig.\ref{comparePOLAR2}, the proposed interval-based approach is more conservative than the point-based testing method.
-This is because the point-based method is equivalent to a sample from our interval.
-Therefore, the proposed local-level reachability verification algorithm considers the entire environment and is an over-approximation of all possible points.
-The result of original POLAR algorithm is not shown here, because the result is too conservative, where the reachable set covers all safe and unsafe area.}
+\R{Fig.~\ref{comparePOLAR2} illustrates that the proposed interval-based approach is more conservative compared to the Monte-Carlo sampling method, as it considers the entire environment, providing an over-approximation of all possible points.
+We omitted the assessment results with the original POLAR algorithm due to its rapid error accumulation, making almost all initial intervals appear unsafe and rendering the establishment of reliable results impossible.
+This underscores the significance of our optimisations to the POLAR algorithm for balanced and practical system reliability assessment.

-\yi{It can be seen from the Fig. \ref{comparePOLAR2}, as the number of sampled initial states (representing trajectories starting from them) increases, the predicted reliability of UUV system converges.
-We found that the reliability of the system tested here is not very high.
-This is mainly due to the fact that safety factors are not considered in the training of the DRL model.
-It is conceivable that the goal of the reinforcement learning model is to dock the UUV at the harbour, which will cause the UUV always attempt to approach the destination in a straightforward route to achieve maximum reward and speed. }
+Additionally, Fig.~\ref{comparePOLAR2} reveals a convergence in the predicted reliability of the UUV system as the number of sampled initial states increases.
+The observed low reliability is attributed to the omission of safety factors during the DRL model training.
+The model's goal is to dock the UUV efficiently, prioritising reward and speed over safety, impacting the system's reliability assessment.}